 Watch out for verticillium wilt, olive fruit flies, olive knot, and black scale.
 The olive fruit fly is the most serious pest of fruit-bearing trees and can completely damage an olive crop by laying its eggs just under the skin of the fruit.
-Here are tips from University of California Cooperative Extension for controlling olive fruit flies in the home garden.
+(See more information on olive fruit flies from University of California Agriculture.)

 GROWING OLIVE TREES INDOORS

 If you live in a cold climate where an olive tree won’t survive outdoors during the winter, growing your tree in a container that you can move indoors is a great alternative (although your tree is unlikely to bear fruit).
 Here are tips for growing an olive tree successfully indoors:

 - Place it in a spot where it will receive at least 6 hours of sunlight a day, such as a south-facing window.
 Because olive trees are native to the Mediterranean, they can tolerate dry indoor air and usually won’t require additional humidity.

 - Choose a dwarf olive tree variety that won’t grow taller than 6 feet.
 You can prune your tree, if necessary, to keep it shorter or even grow it as a bonsai.

 - Plant your tree in a large container with good drainage, and use a potting soil mix that drains easily, such as a cactus potting soil.